Vindair/CP317-W2018-G3/documents/Subby-Requirements.md

 1. **Lease Owner – the individual looking to sublet their place**
     * These individuals must register to post
     * After registration, they may post details about the property they are subletting (i.e. pictures, brief description of their place, price, location)
-    * They can edit their post any time (i.e. lower the price, mark as sold, delete the listing)
+    * They can edit their post at any time (i.e. lower the price, mark as sold, delete the listing)
     * They can share their posts to social sites like twitter, facebook, etc.

 2. **Sublet Seeker – the individual looking for a sublet**